Who We Are

 - Register your SAVE Promise Club officially with Sandy Hook Promise.

 - Bring Sandy Hook Promise’s no-cost and easy to implement Know The Signs violence prevention programs to your school or youth organization.
-Sandy Hook Promise requires all SAVE Promise Clubs to implement and sustain at least one of the Know The Signs programs: Say Something, Start With Hello and/or Signs of Suicide (SOS).
+Sandy Hook Promise asks all SAVE Promise Clubs to implement and sustain the Know The Signs programs: Say Something and Start With Hello.

 - Share your stories, successes, ideas and activities back to Sandy Hook Promise.